 Our nearly 70 years of experience have proven that inclusive, sustainable agri-food market systems are built upon the cross-cutting themes of gender equality and social inclusion, innovation and technology adoption, partnership and contextual knowledge, and environmental sustainability and climate action.

 At MEDA, we are growing and changing as we witness the ever-increasing pressures humanity and our planet are facing.
 We are responding and adapting to help alleviate the impacts of inequality, climate change, market isolation, and exclusion from markets through our work to create business solutions to poverty.
 Social inequalities, climate change, inequitable access to economies and markets, and lack of foreign investment are challenges our world is facing.
 In order to respond to global changes with sustainable and successful solutions, we have a comprehensive plan that is designed to be intersectional in its solutions.
 Our Theory of Change directs and guides our work.
 It lays out how we create business solutions to poverty.

 IF MEDA provides business and technical expertise: advisory services and linkages for building and strengthening supply chains, including:

 AND blended finance: concessional debt, equity and incentive financing to help firms and entrepreneurs grow their businesses sustainably and equitably, creating more and better work

-TO farm entrepreneurs and Small to Medium Enterprises (SMEs) within agri-food market systems
+TO small-scale food producers and Small to Medium Enterprises (SMEs) within agri-food market systems

 IN partnership with South and North-based organizations, businesses, and networks such as: